ga-wdi-boston/wdi_1_ruby_hw_objects_rental_app/README.md

 - Create a class for a Building that will have these attributes (address,style, number of floors and apartments)
-- Create a class for an Apartment that will have these attributes (number, square feet, number of bedrooms and renters)
+- Create a class for an Apartment that will have these attributes (number, rent, square feet, number of bedrooms and renters)
 - Create a class for a Person that will have these attributes (name, age, gender and apartment)
 - Create one or more buildings, *Building instances*, and ask the user